Jeomaxx/LifeManager/replit.md

 - Deployment configuration completed

 ## Current State
-The application is fully functional and ready for use.
-The Laravel server is running successfully on port 5000 with all frontend assets properly compiled and served.
+The application has been successfully imported and configured for the Replit environment.
+All dependencies are installed, database migrations completed, and the Laravel server is running on port 5000 with frontend assets compiled and ready for production use.

+## Import Status
+- ✅ PHP 8.2 module installed
+- ✅ Composer dependencies installed
+- ✅ Environment file configured for SQLite
+- ✅ Database created and migrations completed
+- ✅ Node.js dependencies installed
+- ✅ Vite configured for Replit environment with allowed hosts
+- ✅ Laravel application key generated
+- ✅ Workflow configured on port 5000
+- ✅ Frontend assets built successfully
+- ✅ Deployment configuration completed